Information-Geometric Quantum Process Tomography in Unital Open Single-Qubit Dynamics: Universal Information-Geometric Inequalities

 \subsection{Physical and Statistical Interpretations}

-The inequalities derived above, Eq.~(\ref{eqn:UQIGI-2}) and Eq.~(\ref{eq:classical_inequality}), can be understood as dynamic generalizations of the Cram\'er-Rao bound in estimation theory.
-Consider the scenario where we wish to estimate a single scalar parameter $\theta(t)$ using a single observable estimator $f(\bm{x})$ ($n=1$ in Eq.~(\ref{eq:classical_inequality})).
-Assume that $f(\bm{x})$ is an unbiased estimator of the parameter, i.e., $\mathbb{E}_{\theta}[f] = \theta$.
+The inequalities derived above, Eqs.~(\ref{eqn:UQIGI-2}) and (\ref{eq:classical_inequality}), can be understood as the dynamical counterparts of the Cram\'er-Rao bound in estimation theory.
+Let us consider estimating a single scalar parameter $\theta(t)$ using a single observable estimator $f(\bm{x})$ ($n=1$ in Eq.~(\ref{eq:classical_inequality})).
+We assume that the estimator $f(\bm{x})$ is unbiased, which is mathematically defined by the condition $\mathbb{E}_{\theta}[f] = \theta$.
 In this case, the time derivative of the expectation value is simply the speed of the parameter itself:

-The covariance matrix $\Xi$ then reduces to the variance of the estimator, $\Xi = \text{Var}(f)$, and the Fisher metric $g_{\mu\nu}\dot{\theta}^\mu\dot{\theta}^\nu$ simplifies to $I(\theta)\dot{\theta}^2$, where $I(\theta)$ is the Fisher information.
+The covariance matrix $\Xi$ then reduces to the variance of the estimator, $\Xi = \text{Var}(f)$, and the Fisher metric $g_{\mu\nu}\dot{\theta}^\mu\dot{\theta}^\nu$ simplifies to $I(\theta)\dot{\theta}^2$, where $I(\theta)$ is the Fisher information, $\mathbb{E}_{\theta}[(\partial_\theta \ln p(\theta))^2 ]$.
 Substituting these into the inequality (\ref{eq:classical_inequality}), we obtain:

 Assuming $\dot{\theta} \neq 0$, this immediately yields the standard Cram\'er-Rao bound: